-KARAMAH: Muslim Women Lawyers for Human Rights seeks a Communications intern for Spring 2018 to assist our Communications team.
-Internship positions are typically unpaid; however, students may earn credit hours from their respective law schools or seek fellowships to fund their work with KARAMAH.
+KARAMAH: Muslim Women Lawyers for Human Rights seeks a Communications intern to assist our Communications team.
+Internship positions are unpaid; however, students may earn credit hours from their respective undergraduate or graduate schools or seek fellowships to fund their work with KARAMAH.
 College students who are available to volunteer 12 to 15 hours or more per week during the academic year, or a minimum of 30 hours during the summer, are eligible to apply.
 Exceptions may be made on a case by case basis.
 Interns will be required to travel to both our Rockville, MD and Washington D.C. offices as the office requires.
 Our internship program is designed to give interns full access to the academic, creative, and administrative operations at KARAMAH.
 Interns will have the opportunity to be involved in every department of our organization, gaining valuable experience and skills in program development and execution, research development, fundraising, communications, women’s rights, civil rights, and operations of a non-profit.

 Communications Intern Duties and Responsibilities

 This is an ideal opportunity for a mature undergraduate or graduate student to gain meaningful experience at a DC-based NGO as well as exposure to the fields of Women’s rights, Civil Rights, Islamic law, and leadership development.
 The Communications intern will have the opportunity to work on a variety of projects, which may include: